 - Some planned gifts can reduce your tax burden during your lifetime, such as gifts of appreciated securities, just as Ernst Flender did in launching the Germanna Foundation in 1956.

-Ways to Give to the Germanna Foundation
+Ways to Give to Historic Germanna

 Annual IRA Gift